Caramel Apple Pie

 - The pie crust recipe I’ve shared is from America’s Test Kitchen so it’s tried and true and very flaky.
 It’s unusual as it contains vodka which gives some extra moisture to the dough, but evaporates during the baking process.
 There is no taste of alcohol in this very flaky crust.
 Feel free to use your favorite double pie crust recipe if you have one.

 - PRO-Tip: This pie crust also uses a combination of shortening and butter.
 The shortening makes it easy to work with and the butter provides a wonderful flavor.
-You can also use lard in place of the shortening which makes a super flaky crust, too.
+You can also use lard instead of the shortening which makes a super flaky crust, too.

 - Do not buy the lard that’s stored on a shelf in the grocery store.
 I purchase leaf lard from a local butcher shop and it makes a fabulous crust, but beware that it’s a bit harder to work with pie dough made with lard over shortening.